Rally Cry (novel): Plot summary

-Book One
+Revolution

 The 35th Maine sets up a camp inside the land of Rus, outside a boyar's city, Suzdal.
 They are thrown into an intricate network of political feuds where the boyar, Ivor, struggles against the church for power.
 Both sides wish to exploit Keane and his men.
 The men of the 35th befriend peasants and the ideas of liberty, democracy, and freedom spread.
 Most of the 35th are ardent supporters of Lincoln and many abolitionists among them wish to change the order of the feudal society.

 The men learn of the human-eating enemies called Tugars, seeing them depicted in a church.
 Keane allows for a vote to either stay and fight with Rus or to leave and try and mass strength elsewhere while avoiding the horde.
 The church's prelate, Rasnar, convinces Ivor to attack Keane and steal the guns on the night of the vote.
 The peasants revolt and are led particularly by one man, Kalencka (Kal), who befriends the Maine men and becomes an interpreter for Ivor.
 On the night Ivor masses his armies to crush Keane, Kal starts the rebellion.
 As the peasants are crushed, Keane calls off the vote instead letting the men place their votes by choosing whether or not to march to the aid of the peasants.
 Keane manages to come to the aid of peasants in time, and shortly after Rasnar and Ivor kill each other.
 The peasants are now free, but trouble looms.